John Hancock: Massacre to Tea Party

 After Parliament partially repealed the Townshend duties in 1770, Boston's boycott of British goods ended.
 Politics became quieter in Massachusetts, although tensions remained.
-Hancock tried to improve his relationship with Governor Hutchinson, who in turn sought to woo Hancock away from Adams's influence.
+Hancock tried to improve his relationship with Hutchinson, who in turn sought to woo Hancock away from Adams's influence.
 In April 1772, Hutchinson approved Hancock's election as colonel of the Boston Cadets, a militia unit whose primary function was to provide a ceremonial escort for the governor and the General Court.

 In May, Hutchinson even approved Hancock's election to the Council, the upper chamber of the General Court, whose members were elected by the House but subject to veto by the governor.
 Hancock's previous elections to the council had been vetoed, but now Hutchinson allowed the election to stand.
 Hancock declined the office, however, not wanting to appear to have been co-opted by the governor.
 Nevertheless, Hancock used the improved relationship to resolve an ongoing dispute.
 To avoid hostile crowds in Boston, Hutchinson had been convening the legislature outside of town; now he agreed to allow the General Court to sit in Boston once again, to the relief of the legislators.

 Hutchinson had dared to hope that he could win over Hancock and discredit Adams.
-To some, it seemed that Adams and Hancock were indeed at odds: when Adams formed the Boston Committee of Correspondence in November 1772 to advocate colonial rights, Hancock declined to join, creating the impression that there was a split in the Whig ranks.
+To some, it seemed that Adams and Hancock were indeed at odds: when Adams formed the Boston Committee of Correspondence in November 1772 to advocate colonial rights, Hancock declined to join, creating the impression that there was a split in the Patriot ranks.
 But whatever their differences, Hancock and Adams came together again in 1773 with the renewal of major political turmoil.
 They cooperated in the revelation of private letters of Thomas Hutchinson, in which the governor seemed to recommend "an abridgement of what are called "English liberties" to bring order to the colony.
 The Massachusetts House, blaming Hutchinson for the military occupation of Boston, called for his removal as governor.